MagnetosphereLabs/VortexVault/README.md

 This is the safest and simplest way to use Vortex Vault.

-1. Download the `VortexVault.html` file from this repo, or load it from the offical public link: https://vortex.mglabs.dev, or load it from your self-hosted source.
+1. Download the `VortexVault.html` file from this repo, or load it from the official public link: https://vortex.mglabs.dev, or load it from your self-hosted source.
 2. Open the app:
    - open the html file in a modern browser
-   - or visit the offical public link to load it on almost any device anywhere
+   - or visit the official public link to load it on almost any device anywhere
 3. Click **New vault** to make a new `vortex.vault` file or **Open Vault** to load an existing one.
 4. Use a strong password
    - minimum **12 characters**